GenesysCloudBlueprints/deploy-webchat-chatbot-with-lambda-blueprint/blueprint/index-draft.md

 You must define several values that are specific to your AWS region and Genesys Cloud organization.

-In the `blueprint/terraform/dev.auto.tfvars` file, set the following values:
+In the blueprint/terraform/dev.auto.tfvars file, set the following values:

 * `organizationId` - Your Genesys Cloud organization ID
 * `awsRegion` - The AWS region (for example us-east-1, us-west-2) where you are going to deploy the target AWS lambda.
 * `environment` - This is a free-form field that combines with the prefix value to define the name of various AWS and Genesys Cloud artifacts.
 For example, if you set the environment name to be `dev` and the prefix to be `dude-order-status` your AWS lambda, IAM roles, Genesys Cloud Integration and Data Actions will all begin with `dev-dude-order-status`.
 * `prefix`- This a free-form field that combines with the environment value to define the name of various AWS and Genesys Cloud artifacts.

-The following is an example of the `dev.auto.tfvars` used by the author of this blueprint.
+The following is an example of the dev.auto.tfvars file that was created by the author of this blueprint.

 ```
 organizationId = "011a0480-9a1e-4da9-8cdd-2642474cf92a"